 'He sure does forget the most important things.
 How can he know all those formulas but not the start of school?'
-She complained grimly.
-They found out about it when she decided to read the acceptance letter, the old man probably just saw the 'You are accepted' part of the letter and disregarded everything else.
+She asked herself, rather grimly.
+They made sure about it when they read the acceptance letter (precisely at 2:15am).
+The old man probably just saw the 'You are accepted' part of the letter and disregarded everything else.

 Merlin sighed just before getting a glimpse of her new school.
 After examining the building, she decided that she liked it.
 She looked around seeing that most of the students were freshmen like her, albeit a year or two older.

 She continued to follow the crowd.
 Soon enough she saw a sign and teachers leading the students to their respective faculties.
 She looked around and saw the sign 'Natural Science' and immediately gestured to go there.
 She managed to dodge most of the people in the way… except one.

 But fortunately the said obstacle had enough reflexes to save her from a very humiliating fall.

 "Sorry.
 I wasn't looking… are you hurt?"
 He asked her so anxiously that she abruptly shook her head in assurance.

 "I'm really, really sorr—"The boy abruptly stopped talking as he managed to look at her.
 He stared at her for a while as if absorbing every detail of her face; Merlin stared back with a mix of curiosity and puzzlement.
 They stared at each other for a while.
 Merlin decided to look at him from head to toe.
 He was a tall boy with Jet-black hair wearing a blue polo shirt, slacks, and huge eyeglasses.

 And there was also something very familiar with him.